 It's typical to use a hand mask once a month, though if you're dealing with inclement weather that your hands are exposed to regularly, you're unlikely to cause any harm by using a hand mask slightly more often.

 What do you do after a hand mask?

 Hand masks are treated similarly to sheet face masks.
-When the allotted time is up, you can massage any extra product into your hands that hasn't fully absorbed.
+When the allotted time is up, you can massage any extra product into your hands that didn't fully absorb.
 If there is too much left for that to be viable or feel good, you can go ahead and wipe it off.
-You'll want to wait a short while to wash your hands, just to ensure all the moisture possible has been absorbed.
+You'll want to wait a short while to wash your hands to ensure all the moisture possible has been absorbed.

 For this article, Emily Algar not only tested a bunch of hand masks (it’s a tough gig!) but also researched peer-reviewed articles, consulted an expert, and trawled through internet reviews to find you the best of the best.